glushchenko/fsnotes-site/content/fsnotes6-for-ios.md

 Earlier there were some problems with encryption of folders, app crashes, and previewing notes.
 All of this has been fixed.

-New bugs was added of course :)
+New bugs may have been added, of course.

 -- Oleksandr, Kharkiv, Ukraine